Overview

 As for most Ontario dashboards, the relevant data is presented in a way that is rather confusing and not intuitive to use.
 The data insights were more focused on the general overview of COVID-19 and its main indexes in the province (including data on hospitalization and death) rather than on the presentation of the data that may be useful to a user in order to respond to the situation in a certain area.

-Understanding what people are talking about regarding the pandemic, I took a brief method to unearth some useful insights from the word cloud from public Twitter data about COVID-19 in Ontario.
-From this dive into the data, I was able to understand what’s really troubling people the most – things like public health measures, economic impact, and restrictions.
+To understand what people are talking about regarding the pandemic, I used a brief method to unearth useful insights from a word cloud of public Twitter data about COVID-19 in Ontario.
+From this dive into the data, I was able to understand what’s most troubling people: public health measures, economic impact, and restrictions.

 INSIGHT CLUSTERING